Elle09/Hello-HTML/README.md

 Question: what is meant by ..."Copy and paste the first block of code into your terminal inside Visual Studio Code" in the assignment instructions?

-<b>Assignment</b>
+Assignment

 Welcome to your first assignment using HTML!
-In this exercise you will be creating a simple HTML file that has a <h1> element with the content "Hello HTML!" inside the tag.
+In this exercise you will be creating a simple HTML file that has an h1 element with the content "Hello HTML!" inside the tag.
 Once the assignment is complete, post the link to your repo on GitHub.

 Please ensure that you have the following Visual Studio Extensions installed.